-Calling on the International Olympic Committee to stop Abhay Singh Chautala and Lalit Bhanot from being part of the IOA's Electoral College, Clean Sports India (CSI) has told the IOC that given the "anomalies", the polls could end up being challenged in courts here.
+Calling on the IOC to stop Abhay Singh Chautala and Lalit Bhanot from being part of the IOA's Electoral College, Clean Sports India (CSI) has told the IOC that given the 'anomalies'

 New Delhi: In a letter to IOC Director Pere Miro, CSI, an organisation which is fighting corruption in sports, said there are "certain apparent anomalies" in the polls to be conducted on Sunday.

 "We are given to understand that the Returning Officer has not collected all the nomination forms directly from the contesting candidates or their representatives.
 It is being alleged that few powerful people collected signed nominations forms from various contesting candidates and handed over them to Returning Officer after adjusting candidates of respective groups," CSI President Ashiwni Nachappa said in the letter.